-The Shoreline Community College Post Baccalaureate Studies for the Health Professions (PBS) is a comprehensive program designed to support college graduates who intend to pursue careers in the health professions and need additional college courses to prepare for graduate-level professional schools.
+The Shoreline Community College Post Baccalaureate Services for the Health Professions (PBS) is a comprehensive support system including advising, career support, application support, and transfer opportunities.
+These services are designed to support college graduates who intend to pursue careers in the health professions and need additional college courses to prepare for graduate-level professional schools.

-- Rigorous Advanced Coursework: Shoreline Community College science courses are recognized as equivalent to university courses, including intensive 400-level courses.
+- Rigorous Advanced Coursework: Much like other Washington state community colleges, Shoreline Community College science courses are recognized as equivalent to both lower and upper division university courses.
+Our courses fulfill all requirements for entry to most health professions programs and schools.

-- Academic and Peer Support: Small group seminars provide critical skills to create a strong application, prepare for exams, and succeed in interviews.
+- Academic and Peer Support: One and two credit small group seminars provide critical skills to create a strong application, prepare for exams, and succeed in interviews.

 - Personalized Advising: Get one-on-one support from dedicated advisors to help you successfully reach your goals.